khushveerk/Kubernetes-Minikube/README.md

 5. Portable Environment

 # How to install Minikube ?
 **Step 1: Open PuTTY**
-   Enter the Hostname or IP Address
+ - Enter the Hostname or IP Address.
-   Click Open
+ - Click Open.
-   Login to the server by writing ubuntu
+ - Login to the server by writing ubuntu.

 2. **STEP 2:** Install docker using the following command